gomjellie/chalk.c/README.md

 Fast Performance

-  - Code doesn't executed in runtime, it will be preprocessed
+  - No runtime Execution, it will be preprocessed

 Flexible Expressions